openMetaAnalysis/Sciatica-treatment-with-gabapentinoids/README.md

-Template: a data-only living systematic review
+Sciatica treatment with-gabapentinoids
 ============================================
-A data-only living systematic review
+A living systematic review

 **Clinical summary:** This meta-analysis suggests that clinical intervention *is or is not* effective.
 Heterogeneity of results as measured by I2 was '[moderate](http://handbook.cochrane.org/chapter_9/9_5_2_identifying_and_measuring_heterogeneity.htm)' at XX%.
 This review updates the previously published meta-analysis.(1)